-1958: Jamie Records released Duane Eddy’s debut album Have ‘Twangy’ Guitar Will Travel.
-The LP spent 82 weeks on the Billboard pop chart and Eddy went on to release nine more charting albums and 26 more charting singles over the next five years.
+1958: Jamie Records released Duane Eddy’s debut album, Have ‘Twangy’ Guitar Will Travel.
+The LP spent eighty-two weeks on the Billboard pop chart and Eddy went on to release nine more charting albums and twenty-six more charting singles over the next five years.

 1963: Drummer Charlie Watts left Alexis Korner’s Blues Incorporated to join an up-and-coming band called The Rollin’ Stones.
 Three days later Watts played his first gig with the Stones at the Ealing Blues Club in London.